cdmbase/graphql-nats-subscriptions/README.md

 This package implements the PusSubEngine Interface from the graphql-subscriptions package.
 It allows you to connect your subscriptions manger to an NATS enabled Pub Sub broker to support horizontally scalable subscriptions setup.
-This package is an adapted version of my [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions) package.
+This package is an adapted version of [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions) package.

 ## Basic Usage